babashka/neil/README.md

 ## Roapmap

-- Better formatting of `deps.edn`, possibly using a formatter like `cljfmt`
 - Add `bb.edn`-related features for invoking `test` and `build` tasks
 - Consider `neil test :only foo.bar` which invokes `clojure -M:test -n foo.bar`
 - Option to add `cljs-test-runner`